melowntech/vts-browser-unity-plugin/src/Vts/Documentation/readme.md

   It will change Control Transformation to Vts on the Vts Camera script in order to work properly.

 - Vts Map Make Local: attach to the Game Object with Vts Map.
-  This script will transform the Game Object in such way that the configured latitude and longitude coordinates are at the origin of Unity world coordinates.
+  This script will move/rotate the Game Object in such way that the configured latitude and longitude coordinates are at the origin of Unity world coordinates.
-  This is required for the Vts Camera Objects and the Vts Collider Probe scripts to overcome floating point precision issues, but will limit the playable area only to close neighborhood.
+  This is required for the Vts Camera Objects and Vts Collider Probe scripts to overcome floating point precision issues, but will limit the playable area only to close neighborhood.
   See the online documentation for details.

 - Vts Map Shifting Origin: attach to the Game Object with Vts Map.
   When a focused object moves further from world origin than a configured threshold, this script will repeat the process that Vts Map Make Local does, such that the focus object is moved back to the world origin.
-  This scripts transforms all Game Objects that are marked with Vts Object Shifting Origin Base component.
+  This script transforms all Game Objects that are marked with Vts Object Shifting Origin Base component to maintain their relative positions and orientations with the map.

 - Vts Object Shifting Origin (Base): attach to any Game Objects, except the map.
   This component marks the Game Object to be moved by Vts Map Shifting Origin script.